mitre/inspec-scanning-integration-gitlab/README.md

 # Security Scanning
-This repository contains STIG scanning content used in conjunction with the Chef InSpec tool, Anchore or Prisma (Twistlock)
+This repository contains STIG scanning content used in conjunction with the Chef InSpec tool.

 * inspec profiles